zammad/zammad-user-documentation/extras/two-factor-authentication.rst

    :alt: Remove Two-Factor Method in Password & Authentication
    :align: center

-Choose a method of your choice, and then follow its `setup guide`_.
+Choose a method of your choice, and then follow its :ref:`setup guide <setup guide>`.

 .. warning::
    If you are required to set up a two-factor authentication for your account,